Some Egg Characteristics and Kinds of Eggs People Eat

 Popular choices for egg consumption are chicken eggs, duck, quail, roe, and caviar.
 Chicken eggs, however, appear to have the most favored egg characteristics since they are the most often consumed eggs by humans.

 Its by a huge margin too.
 Gull eggs are delicacies in England, as well as in some Scandinavian countries, particularly in Norway.

 In some African countries, guineafowl eggs are commonly seen in marketplaces, especially in the spring of each year.
-Pheasant eggs and emu eggs are perfectly edible, but less widely available.
-Sometimes they are obtainable from farmers, poulterers, or luxury grocery stores.
+People also eat pheasant and emu eggs, but they aren’t widely available.
+Sometimes they can be obtained from farmers, poulterers, or luxury grocery stores.

 In many countries most wild birds’ eggs are protected by laws which prohibit collecting or selling them.
 Some laws permit these during specific time periods of the year.

 Chicken Eggs are most popular